Nervous Republicans fear they'll pay if government shuts down

 "It will be difficult for us to deflect the blame — whether we deserve it or not," he added.

-And with Democrats showing unexpected strength in recent elections — the latest a Tuesday victory in a Wisconsin state Senate district that Trump had carried easily in 2016 — Republicans know they don't have much margin for error heading into November's mid-term elections.
+And with Democrats showing unexpected strength in recent elections — the latest a Tuesday victory in a Wisconsin state Senate district that Trump had carried easily in 2016 — Republicans know they don't have much margin for error heading into this year's mid-term elections.

 On Tuesday, Trump laid out his argument that Democrats "don't really want" to extend protections to DACA recipients and that they would be to blame for a shutdown.